 - Charting is basic.
-With a simple line chart and a maximum of 1 year lookback span you might find yourself doing your research outside the platform.
+Market data is live but with a simple line chart and a maximum of 1 year lookback span you'll likely find yourself doing your research outside the platform.

-- No stock analysis to guide your trading decisions beyond the chart.
+- No Buy or Sell ratings, price targets or stock analysis to guide your trading decisions beyond the basic charting.

-- Can't buy fractional shares.
-You will need buy at least 1 share in any ETF or security.
+- Can't buy fractional shares of ASX listed companies.
+You will need buy at least 1 share in any ASX-listed security or ETF in Australia.